James Oglethorpe: Establishment of Georgia

 While working on the Gaols Committee, Oglethorpe met and became close to John Perceval (who later became the first Earl of Egmont).
-After leaving the committee, Oglethorpe considered sending around a hundred unemployed people from London to America.
-In 1730, Oglethorpe shared a plan to establish a new American colony with Perceval.
+After leaving the committee, Oglethorpe considered sending around 100 unemployed people from London to America.
+In 1730, he shared a plan to establish a new American colony with Perceval.
 The colony would be a place to send "the unemployed and the unemployable", and he anticipated broad societal support.
-He was soon granted 5,000 pounds for the colony by the trustees of the estate of a man named King.
-Oglethorpe began looking for other sources of funding and met Thomas Bray, a reverend and philanthropist.
+The trustees of the estate of a man named King soon granted Oglethorpe 5,000 pounds for the colony.
+He began looking for other sources of funding and met Thomas Bray, a reverend and philanthropist.
 Bray, in failing health by 1730, had founded the Bray Associates to continue his humanitarian work.
-Perceval was a trustee of the associates, and Oglethorpe was made a trustee in February 1730, the same month that Bray died.
+Perceval was a trustee of the associates, and Oglethorpe was made a trustee in February 1730, the month Bray died.
 Although initially there was no set location for the colony, Oglethorpe settled on America on 1 April.
 It soon became clear that a colony south of the Savannah River would be supported by the House of Commons, as it could serve as a 'buffer' between the prosperous Carolinas and Spanish Florida, and Oglethorpe picked the region on 26 June.
-People sent to the colony would serve as both soldiers and farmers, making the colony "South Carolina's first line of defence".
+People sent to the colony would serve as both soldiers and farmers, making the colony 'South Carolina's first line of defence'.
 In July, they started campaigns to raise money through subscription and grants.

-The Bray Associates determined to put "all available funds" towards the colony on 1 July, and they presented a charter to the Privy Council of the United Kingdom on 17 September.
+The Bray Associates determined to put 'all available funds' towards the colony on 1 July, and presented a charter to the Privy Council of the United Kingdom on 17 September.
 On 12 November, the Bray Associates announced a plan to increase support for their proposed colony through a promotional campaign, which mainly consisted of producing promotional literature.
-Baine writes that beginning in 1730, Oglethorpe "directed the promotional campaign and wrote, or edited, almost all of the promotional literature until he sailed for Georgia".
+Baine writes that beginning in 1730, Oglethorpe 'directed the promotional campaign and wrote, or edited, almost all of the promotional literature until he sailed for Georgia'.
 The first written work about the proposal was by Oglethorpe and titled Some accounts of the design of the trustees for establishing colonys in America.
-Though it was finished in spring 1731 and never published, Benjamin Martyn drew on it when writing his 1732 book Some Account of the Designs of the Trustees for Establishing the Colony of Georgia in America.
+Though it was finished in spring 1731 and never published, Benjamin Martyn drew on it in writing his 1732 book Some Account of the Designs of the Trustees for Establishing the Colony of Georgia in America.